-A heartfelt handwritten note can make a impact!
+A heartfelt handwritten note can make an impact!

-- This is an easy way for people to reach out to voters in swing districts across the country.
+- Postcards and letters are an easy way for people to reach out to voters in swing districts across the country.

-- Once you sign up you, you will be asked how many names you want.
-A typical volunteer will complete 15-20 postcards in 2 hours.
-Then you will receive by email a script and a list of names and addresses to send postcards.
-Some campaigns and groups will prefer to send you their pre-printed postcards to personalize.
+- Some campaigns and groups will prefer to send you their pre-printed postcards to personalize.
 Most of the time you will be providing the stamps and postcards.

 - Some campaigns will ask that you send back the postcards with stamps on them so that they can be mailed from the district.
 Others will have you mail them from your hometown or mail them at specified dates.

-- Pick a date, time and location for your party – all you need is a well lit location with a kitchen or dining room table or a friendly coffee shop in your neighborhood were great places to gather.
+- Pick a date, time and location for your party.
+In the days before Covid-19, a well-lit location with a kitchen or dining room table or a friendly coffee shop in your neighborhood were great places to gather.
 Now, groups are gathering via Zoom to complete postcards and enjoy each other’s company.
 You can postcard in the morning, in the afternoon and in the evening any day of the week.
 The times can be flexible.

-- Invite 10-15 friends, group members, neighbors – don’t be afraid to ask new people.
-There are hundreds of people, especially women right now, who are looking for a way to do something about the elections.
+- Invite friends, group members, neighbors.
+Don’t be afraid to ask new people.
+Many people have heard about these postcarding efforts and are looking for a way to do something about the elections.
 Writing postcards is a very easy first step.

-- Post it on your group and personal Face Book page.
+- Post it on your group and personal Facebook page.
+Include it in your newsletters.
 Email your friends and neighbors.
-Always ask people for a commitment to come to the specific location on the specific date at the specific time.
-Let people know they can come for an hour or two.
+Always ask people for a commitment to come to the specific location on the specific date at the specific time and a donation if they are able.
 The day before, send a reminder to everyone and don’t forget to include the time and place again.
 Let people know it is OK to bring a friend or two.

 Making the most effective postcard

 - Handwritten, personalized postcards work dramatically better than pre-printed form post cards.
 Let your writers know that using different colored pens and highlighters make the messages pop!

-- Make sure you know if you are mailing them, sending them back to the provider to mail or where/when they are being collected.
+- Make sure participants know if they are mailing them, sending them back to the provider to mail or where/when they are being collected.

 - Make the party a social event – even on Zoom!
 Slides and photos can be presented, have a guest speaker, take some time to discuss the campaign, have people share their best postcards.
 Games and BYOB is optional!